mayank54s/email_api/README.md

 # email_api
-Sending email from php code
+Sending email using php in code igniter